mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/_polymorphism_encapsulation_inheritance.md

 ### What is polymorphism?

+- ability of different types of data to respond to a common interface
+- lets objects of different types to respond to the same method

 Polymorphism is the ability for different types of data to respond to a common interface.
 That is, it lets objects of different types respond to the same method invocation.

 When we dont care what type of object is calling the method, we are using polymorphism.